top of page

 -Herbert Muschamp

 The City of Round Rock approved the 2022 Budget in September 2021 and included in the budget a one-time allocation of $300,000.00 for Historic Preservation Projects and an annual budget of 3% of the Hotel Occupancy Taxes for the same purpose.
 Round Rock Preservation will advocate that the first funds from the 2022 be used for the Restoration of the Round Rock Old Stagecoach Inn.
-The engraved history bricks for a display near the Inn have been ordered and delivered to City of Round Rock Parks & Recreation Department.
-The bricks are waiting to be installed as a part of the City's Heritage Trail West Project.
-A new contractor was hired in late 2022.
-The project is exspected to be completed in 2024.
+The engraved history bricks for a display near the Inn have been delivered to City of Round Rock Parks & Recreation Department.
+The engraved history bricks are waiting to be installed as a part of the City's Heritage Trail West Project which is expected to be complete by March 2024.
+A new contractor for the restoration phase of the Round Rock Stagecoach Inn Project was hired on April 13, 2023.
+The project is expected to be complete in 2024.

 FUNDRAISING